dakixr/FormCraftSuite/README.md

   Once the application is running, navigate to `http://localhost:5000` in your web browser.

 - **Forms Available**:
-  - **Employeneur Profile Form**: Fill in detailed information about employeneurs.
+  - **Employeneur Profile Form**: Fill in detailed information about employeneurs and generate custom Word documents.
-  - **AI-assisted Profile Form**: Upload a CV in PDF format, and the system will automatically extract and format the data.
+  - **AI-assisted Profile Form**: Upload a CV in PDF format, and the system will automatically extract and format the data into a custom CV.
-  - **Qualifications Meeting Form**: Document the details of qualification meetings, including topics and attendees.
+  - **Qualifications Meeting Form**: Document the details of qualification meetings, including topics and attendees, and generate structured reports.

 ## Contributing